cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

   max_workers: 5
 ```

-You must specify the name of the Cloudify Manager network for any agents you will deploy in your [blueprint]({{< relref "install_maintain/agents/configuration.md#configuration-properties" >}}).
+You must specify the name of the Cloudify Manager network for each agent that deployed in your [blueprint]({{< relref "install_maintain/agents/configuration.md#configuration-properties" >}}) with this syntax:

-The network is selected in your blueprint using this syntax:

 ```yaml
   host: